Fortnite's big battle Friday will be against...cancer?

-Amazon's Twitch will live stream a special Fortnite competition Friday, pitting popular streamers Markiplier and Pokimane against each other to raise awareness about Stand Up to Cancer, a charity that is holding its star-packed television broadcast the same night.
+Amazon's Twitch will live stream a special Fortnite competition on Friday that pits popular streamers Markiplier and Pokimane against each other to raise awareness of Stand Up to Cancer, a charity that is holding its star-packed television broadcast the same night.

-The stream of Fortnight, which is the most popular game on Twitch this year by minutes watched, will also try to wrangle appearances from celebrities at the main telecast, which includes stars like Reese Witherspoon, Ken Jeong, Matthew McConaughey, Keith Urban, Trevor Noah, Jennifer Garner, Tony Hale, Ed Helms and Karla Souza, among many others.
+The stream of Fortnight, which is the most popular game on Twitch this year by minutes watched, will also try to wrangle appearances from celebrities attending the main telecast.
+Those stars include Reese Witherspoon, Ken Jeong, Matthew McConaughey, Keith Urban, Trevor Noah, Jennifer Garner, Tony Hale, Ed Helms, Karla Souza and many others.

 Mixing celebrities with Fortnite streaming has been a winning combo before.
-In March, a stream of rapper Drake playing the massively popular battle-royale game with Ninja, the most popular Fortnite streamers on Twitch with 11 million followers.
+In March, a stream of rapper Drake playing the massively popular battle royale game with Ninja, one of the most popular Fortnite streamers on Twitch with 11 million followers.

-Their stream broke Twitch's viewer record at the time, with a peak of more than 600,000 people watching at the same time.
-(Since then, Ninja broke Twitch's record again a month later playing Fortnite, hitting 667,000 concurrent viewers.)
+That stream broke Twitch's viewer record at the time, with a peak of more than 600,000 people watching at the same time.
+(Ninja broke Twitch's record again a month later playing Fortnite, hitting 667,000 concurrent viewers.)

-Friday, the Twitch stream will air from 4 pm to 6 pm PT, aiming to raise awareness for the main telecast and encourage people to visit the charity's site, standuptocancer.org.
-It'll be hosted by Rachel "Seltzer" Quirico.
+The special Twitch stream will air from 4 pm to 6 pm PT on Friday, and will be hosted by Rachel "Seltzer" Quirico.
+The organizers want to raise awareness for Stand Up to Cancer's main telecast and encourage people to visit the charity's site, standuptocancer.org.

 Discuss: Fortnite's big battle Friday will be against...cancer?